Information on some frequently asked questions that you may have

 Yes, visit our online shop to view some of our tiles that are in stock in addition to prices & sales.

 Here at The Tile People, we hold a lot of our tiles in stock.
-If this is the case, they are usually ready to be either collected or dispatched within 24hrs of purchase.
+If this is the case, they are usually ready to either collect or dispatch within 24hrs of purchase.

 However to keep our extensive range, we do have a lot of special order items that have to be prepared and collected directly from the factories.
-Moreover, due to Covid and Brexit implications, delivery is approximately 4-6 weeks so please do bare this in mind when placing an order.
+Moreover, due to Covid and Brexit implications, delivery is approximately 4-6 weeks.
+Please bare this in mind when placing an order.

-Of course, seeing samples is very important when it comes to choosing the correct tile for your project.
+Of course, samples are very important when it comes to the perfect tile for your project.

-If you are local, please visit our store where you can see the tiles in person as well as take away full size samples.
+If you are local, please visit our store where you can see the tiles in person and take them home with you.

-However if you are not local, we can still send you cut pieces direct to your door.
-This can be done either by filling out our online sample form or give us a call and speak to one of our sales staff who will be able to get this arranged for you.
+If you are not local, we can still send you cut pieces direct to your door.
+This can be done either by filling out our online sample form or give us a call and one of our sales staff will be able to help you.